craftercms/docs/source/developers/plugins/project-plugins.rst

 * A plugin descriptor file, ``craftercms-plugin.yaml``
 * Your plugin files

 The ``craftercms-plugin.yaml`` file contains information about your plugin, such as the license, the versions of CrafterCMS supported, and other configurations and metadata.

 See :ref:`craftercms-plugin-yaml-file` for more information on what's inside the plugin descriptor.

 Your plugin files/folders could be JavaScript files, XML files, Groovy scripts, images, CSS files, and more depending on the plugin type you're creating.

 ^^^^^^^^^^^^^^^^^^^
 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

-A site plugin consist of a group of files that are copied to the site repository when installed.
-To create your own site plugin, your files/folders needs to go in the corresponding type of plugin folder, following the structure below:
+A project plugin consist of a group of files that are copied to the project repository when installed.
+To create your own project plugin, your files/folders needs to go in the corresponding type of plugin folder, following the structure below:

 - ``craftercms-plugin.yaml``: the plugin descriptor, see :ref:`craftercms-plugin-yaml-file` for details